 But with all this competition comes more confusion.
 Between Sling TV, YouTube TV, Hulu + Live TV, and others, cord-cutters have a lot to think about.
-Each service has its own quirks and caveats, and their channel lineups are constantly in flux.
+Each service has its own quirks and caveats, and their channel lineups (and increasingly, their prices) are constantly in flux.

 Best TV streaming service

-YouTube TV may not meet every cord-cutter's needs, but at $50 per month, it's the cheapest path to local stations, live news, national sports, and a broad selection of entertainment channels.
+YouTube TV may not meet every cord-cutter’s needs, but even at $65 per month, we think it’s the best path to local stations, live news, national sports, and a broad selection of entertainment channels.
 It also includes cloud DVR service that can record an unlimited number of programs for up to nine months.
-If you're looking to replace cable TV with something cheaper, this is the safest bet.
+If you’re looking to replace cable TV with something cheaper, this is still your safest bet.